fmcgeough/fmcgeough.github.io/_pages/about.md

 Helping people learn makes me happy.

-I spend time trying to develop Elixir code that can help developers learn the language and how best to apply it.
-There are those that think the time is better spent developing libraries.
-I understand the thought process but I think ultimately having someone understand, rather than just use, Elixir code is very worthwhile.
+I spend time trying to develop Elixir code that can help developers learn the language and some fundamental libraries.
+Here's a couple of examples.

 - [brod_mimic](https://github.com/fmcgeough/brod_mimic) - the main means of interacting
   with Kafka for most Elixir developers is the brod library.
 This library is written in